adithcm/Legal-Document-Discrepancy-Benchmark-Dataset/README.md

 6. Sketch out LLM eval and test it if possible.

-Add `explanation_match` (check reasoning) - Use LLM, along with context Use explanation + textto gauge + 1 / -1
+Add `explanation_match` (check reasoning) - Use LLM, along with context
 1) `text match` but `explanation !match` = -1
 2) `text match` and `explanation match` = +1
 3) `text !match` and `explanation match` = -1